5 Smart Ways to Keep Vet Bills Affordable

 1. Research Before You Adopt

-If you have your heart set on a certain breed of cat or dog, learn about that breed’s potential health concerns before you bring them into your home.
+If you have your heart set on a particular breed of cat or dog, learn about that breed’s potential health concerns before you bring them into your home.
 Talk directly to the breeder or rescue you’re considering about those health concerns.

 Choosing a pet from a healthy breed that was bred and raised responsibly won’t guarantee you won’t encounter a hereditary health concern, but it will hedge your bets and make you better informed about what could be coming down the road.